QCD corrections to excited lepton (pair) production at LHC: Results and Discussion

-For the numerical analysis, we present our results at three different LHC energies $\sqrt{S}= 7,8,14$ TeV.
-Although the calculation of QCD correction does not depend on the contact interaction scale $\Lambda$, for definiteness we have used $\Lambda = 6$ TeV for each LHC energy unless it is quoted.
-In presenting our results, we have put all contact interaction coupling strength to be unity.
-In our numerical analysis, we have used Cteq6Pdf\cite{CTEQ6} parton distribution functions (PDFs) otherwise mentioned specifically.
-For Cteq6Pdf, the leading order (LO) hadronic cross section is obtained by convoluting the LO parton distribution (namely Cteq6l1) function with LO partonic cross section and for the NLO hadronic cross section, we have convoluted NLO parton distribution (namely Cteq6m) with NLO partonic cross section.
-We did our numerical analysis with $\Lambda_{QCD} = 0.226(0.165)$ GeV for NLO (LO) for $n_f=5$.
-To start with we will first discuss the NLO corrections of $\bar{l^*} l~(\bar{l} l^*)$ and $\bar{l^*} l^*$ productions in general and later we consider only a particular process $\bar{l} l \gamma$ production where we have multiplied by the branching fraction of the excited lepton $l^*~(\bar{l^*})$ (decays to $l \gamma ~(\bar{l} \gamma)$) to the production cross section $\bar{l^*} l~(\bar{l} l^*)$.
-The later process has been analyzed by both CMS\cite{CMS_CI} and ATLAS\cite{ATLAS_CI} collaborations.
-Although the two body decays of excited lepton $l^*~(\bar{l^*})$ (decays to $l \gamma ~(\bar{l} \gamma)$) does not have any effect on QCD correction, for definiteness we have done this analysis so that NLO results can be read directly from the figures.
+We present our numerical results for three different LHC energies, namely $\sqrt{S}= 7,8,14$ TeV.
+We start by making the simplest choice for the renormalization and the factorization scale, viz. $\mu_R^2=\mu_F^2= Q^2$, and postpone a discussion on the dependence on $\mu_{R, F}$ until later.
+Since the QCD correction does not depend on the contact interaction scale $\Lambda$, for definiteness we use a particular value namely $\Lambda = 6$ TeV, unless it is quoted to be otherwise.
+Similarly, all the coupling constants $\eta_{ij}$ and the $f$'s are also held to unity.
+While the main findings of this paper are essentially independent of these specific values for the parameters, the later have been chosen so as to facilitate a quick and easy comparison with the experimental analyses existing in the literature.
+For the same reason, we use the Cteq6Pdf\cite{CTEQ6} parton distribution functions (PDFs), unless specifically mentioned otherwise.
+Thus, the leading order (LO) hadronic cross section is obtained by convoluting the LO parton distribution function (namely Cteq6l1) with the LO partonic cross section and for the NLO hadronic cross section, we convolute the NLO parton distribution (namely Cteq6m) with the NLO partonic cross section.
+The corresponding QCD scale is $\Lambda_{QCD} = 0.226(0.165)$ GeV for NLO (LO) for $n_f=5$.